Lightweight Open Source System Software

 <file>debian-menu.xml</file>

 Window managers that let you map keyboard shortcuts can be set to bring up specific applications when you click a shortcut.
-For instance, I've configured Openbox to bring up a screenshot program to take a snapshot of my desktop when I press PrintScreen.
+For instance, I've configured my window manager to bring up a screenshot program to take a snapshot of my desktop when I press PrintScreen.
 You can use any screenshot program.
 I happen to like using graphicsmagick at present.
 It can also be used in conjunction with photocrop so you can specify what portion of your screen to capture.
-Another nice trick with window managers that support keyboard shortcuts is the ability to toggle hiding and showing of all open applications using a key combination like Windows - D.
+Another nice trick with window managers that support keyboard shortcuts is the ability to toggle hiding and showing of all open applications using a key combination like Window - D.

 For Windows users, I found some great utilities for anyone who liked Windows XP and can't quite get used to Vista or Windows 7.
 Check out the Windows Classic Shell project at Sourceforge.
 It doesn't attempt to replace your Windows shell.
 It does offer user friendly tools such as a menu alternative and file manager and browser improvements.
 I highly recommend it.